09 Early years practice policy

 - the initial cause for concern and the source of this

-- the initial discussion with parents raising the
+- the initial discussion with parents/carers raising the

 possibility of the child’s SEN

-- the views of the parents and other relevant persons
+- the views of the parents/carers and other relevant

-- the procedures followed with regard to the Code of
+- the procedures followed regarding the Code of Practice

 - evidence of the child’s progress and any identified